qmul-ceg/eldbdocs/docs/Connection/Clients/SQL_Clients.md

 ![SSMS login](../../_img/Connect/SSMS_login.png)

-## Azure Data Studio (ADS) / Visual Studio Code (VSCode)
+## Visual Studio Code (VSCode)
 [Visual Studio Code (VSCode)](https://code.visualstudio.com/) is Microsoft's open-source Code Editor that uses Extensions to support a large range of programs, connections and activities.
 The SQL Server extension enables VSCode to connect and query MSSQL.
 No DSN setup is required and VSCode installs without requiring admin rights.
+The guide below is for Azure Data Studio, but the Visual Studio Code extension has a very similar interface.
+## Azure Data Studio (ADS)
 Azure Data Studio is an open-source SQL client developed by Microsoft from the VSCode SQL Server extension.
 However, Microsoft are retiring Azure Data Studio **Feb 28th 2026** in favour of the Visual Studio Code extension.
 More details [here](https://learn.microsoft.com/en-us/azure-data-studio/whats-happening-azure-data-studio).

-The guide below is for Azure Data Studio, but the Visual Studio Code extension has a very similar interface.

 Open ADS and select the top icon, *Connections*, from the lefthand sidebar.
 This will open the Connections panel.
 At the top of this panel, click on the left-hand icon (circled in red below) to create a *New Connection*.